REVIEW: Pottermore at PlayStation Home

 Eric: Some people may not be familiar with PlayStation® Home.
-A couple of my friends that have had PlayStation 3’s for a while have yet to try it.
+A couple of my friends who have had PlayStation 3s for a while have yet to try it.
 I first logged in about two months ago because I was interested in the idea of an Internet hub for gamers, different from stuffy forums or stodgy chat rooms.
-Well, PlayStation® Home didn’t disappoint me, and is actually altogether very neat and exciting.
+Well, PlayStation® Home didn't disappoint me and is actually altogether very neat and exciting.

 In short, you create a character (an avatar) that may or may not resemble you as closely as you would like.
-There are several “hub spaces” which are environments that you can visit, where everyone else who is logged on to PlayStation® Home – at that time, and in your region – will also be located.
-These locations include a town square, a mall, a cinema, a pier park complete with Ferris wheel, and more.
-All of these locations have different games and items you can interact with (such as, you can ride the Ferris wheel, and even with a friend if you choose).
-The experience is free, and all run through your PlayStation’s Internet connection.
-Playing different games will award you the opportunity to change outfits and add features to your avatar or his/her own apartment.
-It’s an online place for you to explore, where you can hang out with your friends… digitally.
-The environments well designed, and (for me, at least) it was sunnier more often online than it was outside of my real apartment.
+There are several "hub spaces," which are environments that you can visit, where everyone else who is logged on to PlayStation® Home - at that time, and in your region - will also be located.
+These locations include a town square, a mall, a cinema, a pier park complete with a Ferris wheel, and more.
+All these locations have different games and items you can interact with (such as riding the Ferris wheel, even with a friend if you choose).
+The experience is free, and all run through your PlayStation's Internet connection.
+Playing different games will award you the opportunity to change outfits and add features to your avatar or apartment.
+It's an online place for you to explore, where you can hang out with your friends... digitally.
+The environments are well designed, and it was sunnier more often online than it was outside of my real apartment.

 Placing the Pottermore object in my virtual home was the first exciting thing I had to do.
 Immediately, I found myself sitting on the edge of my couch cushion, and when I pressed the button to launch the application, I audibly squealed.
 After seeing the amazing images in the trailer, I was so excited to enter the world.
 The first prompt popped up, and I decided to take advantage of the opportunity and link my Pottermore account.
 After all, what if I could earn house points for Ravenclaw?
 Naturally, I didn't want to miss the opportunity!